 Pre-university students ages 13 to 17 are invited to take part in Google Code-in, our contest introducing young minds to the world of open source.
 With a wide variety of bite-sized tasks, it’s easy for beginners to jump in and get started no matter what skills you have.
 Mentors from our participating organizations are available to lend a helping hand as you learn what it’s like to work on an open source project.

 Want to work with a real open source software organization while earning cool prizes?
 Try your hand at Google Code-in.
-The contest begins on December 7th.
+2016 dates will be announced later in the year.

 Open Source Mentoring Organizations

 Working with such young students is a special responsibility, and we hear inspiring stories each year from the mentors who take part.
 To ensure a great support system for these impressionable new contributors, we select organizations that have gained experience in mentoring students by previously taking part in Google Summer of Code.

-This year there are 14 organizations that are creating thousands of tasks for students to choose from in 5 major categories.
+In 2015 there were 14 organizations that created thousands of tasks for students to choose from in 5 major categories.

-This year's selected organizations are Apertium, Copyleft Games Group, Drupal, FOSSASIA, Haiku, KDE, MetaBrainz, OpenMRS, RTEMS, SCoRe, Sugar Labs, Systers, Ubuntu, and Wikimedia Foundation.
+In 2015 the selected organizations were Apertium, Copyleft Games Group, Drupal, FOSSASIA, Haiku, KDE, MetaBrainz, OpenMRS, RTEMS, SCoRe, Sugar Labs, Systers, Ubuntu, and Wikimedia Foundation.